percona/psmysql-docs/docs/data-masking-function-list.md

 ## gen_rnd_uk_nin()

 Generates a United Kingdom National Insurance Number (NIN).

 !!! important

-    Generating the NIN should only be used for testing.
-The function does not check if the generated value is a legitimate primary account number.
-If you must publish the result, consider using [`mask_uk_nin`](#mask_uk_ninstr-mask_char) to mix up the result.
+    This function should only be used for testing.
+The function does not check if the generated value is a legitimate United Kingdom National Insurance number.
+If you must publish the result, consider masking the result with [`mask_uk_nin`](#mask_uk_ninstr-mask_char).

 ### Parameters